oclint/oclint-docs/rules/convention.rst

 **Since: 0.6**

-To increase code readability, when a switch consists of only a few branches, it's much better to use if statement.
+To increase code readability, when a switch consists of only a few branches, it's much better to use an if statement instead.

 This rule is defined by the following class: `oclint-rules/rules/convention/TooFewBranchesInSwitchStatementRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/convention/TooFewBranchesInSwitchStatementRule.cpp>`_